-Since the objective of this empirical study is to determine which FCF is a better predictor of stock prices, the study model will include other definitions of FCF besides the definition hypothesized here.
-Since there are so many definitions of FCF as illustrated in the literature review, the author decided to include in the model only those definitions that are most common.
-The following nine definitions will be included in the model:
+However, since the objective of this empirical study is to determine which FCF is a better predictor of stock prices, the study model will include other definitions of FCF besides the definition hypothesized here.
+Since there are so many definitions of FCF as illustrated in the literature review, the authors decided to include in the statistical analyses only those definitions that are most common.
+The following nine definitions will be included:

-FCF1 = CFO - CEMPC FCF2 = CFO - CE FCF3 = CFO - CFI FCF4 = CFO - CEMPC - PSD FCF5 = CFO - CE - PSD FCF6 = CFO - CFI - PSD FCF7 = CFO - CEMPC - TD FCF8 = CFO - CE - TD FCF9 = CFO - CFI - TDWhere: TD = Total Dividends paid on common and preferred stock.
+'''

+FCF1 = CFO - CEMPC

+FCF2 = CFO - CE

+FCF3 = CFO - CFI

+FCF4 = CFO - CEMPC - PSD

+FCF5 = CFO - CE - PSD

+FCF6 = CFO - CFI - PSD

+FCF7 = CFO - CEMPC - TD

+FCF8 = CFO - CE - TD

+FCF9 = CFO - CFI - TD

+'''

+Where: TD = Total Dividends paid on common and preferred stock.

-It should be noted that FCF4 is the author's hypothesized definition, and FCF8 is Standard & Poors' definition and is reported directly in its COMPUSTAT database.
+It should be noted that FCF4 is our hypothesized definition, and FCF8 is Standard & Poors' definition and is reported directly in its COMPUSTAT database.

-Since the change in the stock price per share $(\Delta SPPS)$ may be affected by changes in sales per share (ΔSPS), earnings per share (ΔEPS), dividend per share (ΔDPS), and book value per share ($\Delta BVPS$), the proposed model includes all these variables so they can be controlled for to show the effect of change in FCF per share ($\Delta FCFPS$) on $\Delta SPPS$.
+Since the change in the stock price per share (\triangle SPPS) may be affected by changes in sales per share (\triangle SPS), earnings per share (\triangle EPS), dividend per share (\triangle DPS), and book value per share (\triangle BVPS), the proposed model includes all these variables so they can be controlled for to show the effect of change in FCF per share (Δ FCFPS) on Δ SPPS.
 Also, to control for the size of the firm, the natural logarithm of total sales (lnTS) and natural logarithm of total assets (lnTA) will be included in the model as well.
-The author also controls for year-end fixed effects.
+Because stock price changes may vary from industry to industry, the authors include in the model dummy variables to control for the industry fixed effects.
+The authors use Fama-French industry classifications.
+The authors also control for year-end fixed effects.
 Thus, the proposed model is as follows:

-$$\Delta SPPS = B_0 + B_1 \Delta SPS + B_2 \Delta EPS + B_3 \Delta DPS + B_4 \Delta BVPS + B_5 \Delta FCFPS{1.9} + B_6 \ln TS + B_7 \ln TA + \notin$$ (1)
+$$\Delta SPPS = B_0 + B_1 \Delta SPS + B_2 \Delta EPS + B_3 \Delta DPS + B_4 \Delta BVPS + B_5 \Delta FCFPS{1-9} + B_6 lnTS + B_7 lnTA + B_8 IND{1-44} + \varepsilon$$ (1)